Shuncio/Shuncio/README.md

 - 📫 You can catch me via GitHub or email - pplonka@protonmail.ch
 - 🌱 currently learning React library
 - 🔭 at the moment working on React hand-held note app
-- 🥅 The rest of 2021 goals:
+- 🥅 2022 goals:
   - start to contribute to FOSS projects
-  - master the ES7+ standard
+  - master the ES6+ standard
   - achieve freely moving in React area

 ### Languages and tools I work with: